OpenRailAssociation/osrd/front/README.md

 Any translation key used in the code must at least be present in `/public/locales/en` and `/public/locales/fr`, other languages are work in progress.
-You can use `npm run-script i18n-checker.ts` to see a complete list of unused and missing French and English keys.
+You can use `npm run i18n-checker` to see a complete list of unused and missing French and English keys.
 You can use `./scripts/i18n-order-checker.sh --fix` to automatically sort translation keys.

 # Other